gabrielmcg/Rancher-on-SimpliVity/README.md

 # TODO

-Nothing to see here - manual kickstart
+Nothing to see here - manual kickstart++